A Survey on Large Language Model Acceleration based on KV Cache Management: Token-level Optimization

 \subsubsection{Static KV Cache Selection}

 Static KV cache selection methods perform a one-time compression on the KV Cache immediately after the prefilling phase is completed.
 The model then uses this compressed KV cache for subsequent decoding inference.
 FastGen~\cite{DBLP:conf/iclr/Ge0LZ0024} introduces a pattern-aware approach by identifying five fundamental attention structures and implementing targeted selection strategies.
 These include proximity-based retention for local attention patterns, selective preservation of critical tokens for punctuation-focused attention, frequency-based filtering for sparse attention distributions, and complete token retention for broad attention patterns.
 SnapKV~\cite{li2024snapkv} simplifies FastGen's approach by focusing solely on retrieving tokens based on their importance scores.
 It demonstrates that among all prompt tokens, only a portion carries crucial information for response generation, with these tokens maintaining their significance during the generation phase.
 The approach employs an end-positioned observation window to detect these important contextual tokens.
 Their corresponding key-value pairs are then concatenated with the tokens from the observation window.
+L2Compress~\cite{devoto2024simpleeffectivel2normbased} proposes another simple yet effective approach to identify important tokens during the prefilling phase using the $L_2$ norm for key embeddings.
+By analyzing attention distributions in decoder-only Transformers, the authors find a clear correlation between the $L_2$ norm of a key embedding and its attention score during decoding, where a low $L_2$ norm usually leads to high attention scores.
+Based on this observation, they propose a strategy that compresses the KV Cache by retaining tokens with lower $L_2$ norms.
 Attention-Gate~\cite{DBLP:journals/corr/abs-2410-12876} introduces a learnable KV-Cache eviction mechanism that processes the entire context sequence and generates token-wise eviction decisions through a parameterized policy network, enabling dynamic in-context memory management.